The Container Runtime Benchmark 2026: containerd vs CRI-O vs crun for High-Density Nodes

 War Story: The “Zombie” Node

-I once consulted for a Fintech firm seeing massive node instability at scale.
-They were using a legacy Docker setup where the daemon had become a Single Point of Failure.
+A Fintech firm was seeing massive node instability at scale.
+They were running a legacy Docker setup where the daemon had become a single point of failure.

 topon a worker node.
-If you see hundreds ofcontainerd-shimprocesses eating 20MB each, you have a density problem. - Switch the Runtime: Configure your Kubelet to use Crun.
-It is fully OCI compliant and a drop-in replacement for
+If you see hundreds ofcontainerd-shimprocesses consuming 20MB each, you have a density problem worth quantifying. - Switch the runtime: The containerd vs CRI-O vs crun decision comes down to this step — configure your Kubelet to use crun.

 Stop paying for the container wrapper.
 Pay for the application inside it.